Table of Contents[Hide][Show]

 Brooklyn Botanic Garden Sakura Matsuri Cherry Blossom Festival

 The Brooklyn Botanic Garden has hosted an annual Sakura Matsuri festival, celebrating Japanese culture.
 When Mother Nature cooperates, the Garden’s Cherry Esplanade is in full bloom.
-The festival is traditionally held during the last weekend in April.
-Sadly, it will not be held in 2022; however, the Garden’s grounds are still open for strolling and snapping Instagrammable cherry blossom photos!
-Follow the Garden’s Cherrywatch to time your visit for peak bloom.
+At the time of publication, festival information for 2023 is not available.
+Follow the Garden’s Cherrywatch for the latest info and to time your visit for peak bloom.
+The Garden’s grounds are a beautiful place for strolling and snapping Instagrammable cherry blossom photos!

 SheBuysTravel Tip: Arrive early in the day or late in the afternoon (last admission is at 5:30 p.m.) to avoid crowds.

 Popular locations for cherry blossom festivals in NYC are listed below with event information available at time of publication: